SecureIdentityAlliance/osia/src/doc/03 - security.rst

 Confidentiality and Integrity
 -----------------------------

-Since OSIA vXXX, the interfaces support the encryption of sensitive buffers (images of biometrics, PDF of supporting documents) and the protection of the integrity of data.
+Since OSIA version 7.0, the interfaces support the encryption of sensitive data (images of biometrics, PDF of supporting documents, biographic data) and the protection of the integrity of data.

 This is done with new data elements in the data model, designed to protect a subpart of the data.